 I have fond memories of my placement as well.
 I was working at Centro de Salud, Sarcobamba.
 I began work at 8am and finished at around 12pm.
 Mostly I assisted the Dentist, Dr Pardo, by working as the dental assistant, washing and sterilizing equipment and helping to prepare materials for fillings.
 I was able to observe many procedures, and see some examples of dental neglect that I hadn’t been able to see whilst shadowing in the UK.

-As the weeks went on I was given more and more responsibility and I learned to administer anesthetic injections, performed extractions and cleaned and prepared teeth during root canal treatments.
+As the weeks went on I was given more and more responsibility.
 The majority of the patients were either children or new mothers as a government scheme provides free/reduced cost treatment for these categories.